 According to iHire, their resume writers are trained and certified in modern resume writing techniques, which include formatting and optimizing resumes to beat the applicant tracking systems (ATS).
 Posted on its website are two images of resume certifications, Certified Advanced Resume Writer (CARW) and Toast of the Resume Industry, (TORI).
 These are two of the most respected certifications in the industry, but it is unclear if all their resume writers hold one or both certifications.

-iHire’s website shows no mention of guarantees, whereas other resume writing services we reviewed offer guarantees (such as more interviews or free resume rewrite if you're unhappy).
-Guarantees are a plus, although no resume will double the number of interviews to which a candidate will be invited and, most certainly, ensure they land a job.
+iHire’s website promises that they will work with you until you are 100% satisfied with no limitations on revisions or communication with your resume writer.
+Guarantees are a plus, but no resume alone will double the number of interviews to which a candidate will be invited and, most certainly, ensure they land a job.

 Samples & Testimonials: Eight resume samples and testimonials